Students in class at the University of Kansas School of Law

 Statistics and Rankings

-Nearly 94% of graduates in the Class of 2022 landed full-time, long-term law jobs.
-This is the ninth consecutive year KU Law has reported employment and full-time grad school of 90% or more.
+99.2% of graduates in the Class of 2024 were employed within ten months of graduation.
+This includes 96.6% with full-time, long-term law jobs.
+This is the eleventh consecutive year KU Law has reported employment and full-time grad school of 90% or more.

 Featured Events & Programs